stack-pay/payments-sdk-php/README.md

 );
 ```

-## Generating and Processing Scheduled Transactions
+## Scheduled Transactions

+The following examples are recommended when the SDK is installed via Composer.
+These methods use `GuzzleHttp` which is very difficult to use without a good autoloader.

-Scheduled transactions are run in a batch once per day at 12:00:00 UTC.
+Scheduled transactions run in a batch once per day on the given date at `12:00:00 UTC`.

-Set the `Scheduled At` date field for the transaction.
+Use a DateTime object to set the value for the `scheduledAt` field.
+Use of a timezone is optional.
+It is recommended that you experiment with this value knowing that the API will process the date as described above.

 ```php
 $scheduledAt = new DateTime('2018-03-20');